 The Center for Translational Imaging (CTI) is the Department of Radiology's MRI research facility that is capable of human and animal (rabbit, rat, mouse) MRI.
-Most recenty it also provides advancd nuclear imaging capabilities (micro-PET/CT).
+Most recently it also provides advanced nuclear imaging capabilities (micro-PET/CT).
 CTI has the infrastructure and staff to support all types of imaging research studies.
 For more information about this facility, click here.

 In vivo Animal Imaging